 The acting and action were on point, special effects were good, but at times during the lighter quiet moments, it felt like I was watching a high-budget Disney Channel movie.
 Maybe it was the music choices for those sequences.
 I’m not sure.
 But when the action picked up, it really picked up.
-I could have done without Benedict Cumberwack (his family were slave-holders, fuck him, tbh) as Doctor Strange, especially since they established that Wong was now, albeit as a technicality, the sorcerer supreme now.
+I could have done without Benedict Cumberwack (his family was slave-holders, fuck him, tbh) as Doctor Strange, especially since they established that Wong was now, albeit as a technicality, the sorcerer supreme now.
 But clearly, that was just a joke and we got to see Wong for all of two seconds doing absolutely little magic before he peaced out to leave the white guys to have their screen time together.
-Why couldn’t the new sorcerer supreme even cast a spell to summon a wind to blow away the snow in the sanctorum, or maybe melt and/or evaporate it with magical flame or sun?
+Why couldn’t the new sorcerer supreme even cast a spell to summon a wind to blow away the snow in the Sanctorum, or maybe melt and/or evaporate it with magical flame or sun?
 Much like James Olsen during Supergirl on the CW, an ethnic person can get a promotion and be seen less.

 But back to MJ in the MCU…